 Range and Pasture

 Range and pasture lands are diverse types of land where the primary vegetation produced is herbaceous plants and shrubs.
 These lands provide forage for beef cattle, dairy cattle, sheep, goats, horses and other types of domestic livestock.
-Also many species of wildlife, ranging from big game such as elk to nesting song birds such as meadowlarks, depend on these lands for food and cover.
+Many species of wildlife, both native and non-native also use these lands for food and cover in the Pacific Islands Area.
+Native species include the pueo (Hawaiian owl) and the ‘io (Hawaiian hawk).
+Non-native species include feral sheep, goats and donkeys, mouflon sheep, axis deer and black-tailed deer and many species of game birds.

-Primary economic outputs include livestock production, but wildlife values are also a major economic consideration for these lands, especially range lands.
-Environmental values of these lands are extensive and provide many essential ecosystem services, such as clean water, wildlife and fish habitat, and recreation opportunities.
+Primary economic outputs include livestock production, but these lands also play a major role in our watersheds.
+Environmental values of these lands are extensive and well managed range and pasture provide many essential ecosystem services, such as clean water, carbon sequestration, wildlife habitat, and recreational opportunities.
 Scenic, cultural, and historic values of these lands provide not only economic benefits, but also quality of life values cherished by many.

 Policy, Procedures, Tools and Aids